3 Reasons You Haven’t Climbed Your Mountain (Yet)

 - I also created an eight week Early Season Training Plan for beginners or mountaineers who are returning from a training vacation.
 It breaks down each strength and cardio workout, so you know exactly what to do when.
 Starting with just 3 hours of exercise a week, you’ll take your first steps toward improving your fitness and climbing your mountain.

 - In order to succeed, you need to believe in yourself.
 Spend lots of time picturing what it will feel like to be fit and healthy.
 To get started, check out my blog post, How to Believe in Yourself When No One Else Will.
-And be sure to follow my mindset board on Pinterest.

 #1.
 You live where it’s flat.